Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

 We see that K417N has similar effects to D614G, making the closed conformation more flexible around the Receptor-Binding Domain, and the open Receptor-Binding Domain becomes more rigid.
+We can also see this in the DeltaSvib results, in which the evaluation for the closed conformation gave us positive results, meaning a more flexible mutant, while the open conformation gave us negative results, meaning less flexible mutants.

-We can make the same evaluation for mutation N501Y, starting by creating the mutations:
+We can make the same evaluation for mutation N501Y, starting by selecting the residue:

     .. code-block:: console